 Employee Data Transfer

-Moving employee information between systems requires careful handling.
+Moving employee information between systems requires careful handling and robust data security protocols.
 This includes personal details, salary history, tax documents, and benefits information.
 Errors in this process can lead to payroll mistakes or compliance issues.

 Critical information that must transfer correctly includes: